 Introduced in 1995 when I was just 30 years old, metformin quickly gained traction in the medical arena as the drug of choice to use in diabetes.
 Prior to its introduction in the United States, it had been used in France since 1957.

-It is sold globally by various different brand names, and in combination with other glucose-lowering agents.
+It is sold globally by various different brand names and in combination with other glucose-lowering agents.
 Metformin has some interesting uses, as well as cautions.
 There are an estimated 100 million people with diabetes in our country.
-For natural remedies, please refer to my book, Diabetes Without Drugs, which is sold on Amazon and book stores nationwide.
+For natural remedies, please refer to my book, Diabetes Without Drugs, which is sold on Amazon and in book stores nationwide.
 You can CLICK HERE if you’d like your own copy.

 Today, I’d like to share the pros and cons of the most popular diabetic medication in the world:

 1. Causes Vitamin B12 Deficiency.

 It is a strong drug mugger of vitamin B12, and the longer you take it, the more profound the deficiency.
 If you take metformin, the obvious solution is to supplement with B12 and/or the other B vitamins because if you take high doses of one B member, the rest of the family members become deficient, relatively speaking.
 So maybe a B complex is the answer.

 Finding one that contains the biologically active forms of the B family members is difficult to do.
 If you’d like my brand, I’ve created to contain the body-ready B vitamins, and that’s why you see “riboflavin 5′ phosphate” and “pyridoxal 5′ phosphate, and methylcobalamin, 5-MTHF folate….etc..all body ready and bioavailable).